Terenceyuyue/varFEM/README.md

 - matlabupdate: Some functions in the updated version of matlab are reconstructed with the same input and output.
 For example, contains.m ---> mycontains.m.

 ## Display and marking of polygonal meshes

-We present some basic functions to show the polygonal meshes, including marking of the nodes, elements and (boundary) edges.
+We present some basic functions to visualize the polygonal meshes, including marking of the nodes, elements and (boundary) edges.

 ## Auxiliary mesh data and setboundary.m

 For the convenience of computation, we introduce some auxiliary mesh data.
 The idea stems from the treatment of triangulation in iFEM, which is generalized to polygonal meshes with certain modifications.

 ## 1-D problems